We compare unlimited data phone plans to help you find the best one

 Unlimited plan savings

 I recommend checking carrier websites from time to time for deals and discounts on unlimited data plans.
-For example, Sprint currently offers a $20 discount per month, per line on its unlimited plans when you bring your own device or buy one outright.
-This is a limited time offer and there's no word on when exactly it expires.
+For example, Sprint currently offers a $20 discount per month, per line on its Unlimited Basic plan when you bring your own device or buy one outright.

 Carriers also offer discounts for members of the military, veterans and their families.

-Note: Editors' note: This article was originally published on Feb.
-13, 2017.
-Since that time, AT&T, Sprint, T-Mobile and Verizon all announced multiple changes to their unlimited data plans.
-The information below reflects the prices and features of unlimited plans as of Sept.
-4, 2018.